 Why Is Document Automation Needed for Financial Services?

-Virtually every process in financial services involves some form of documents.
+Virtually every process in financial services involves some form of document.
 Many of the documents are highly complex and quite lengthy.

 For example, consider just a few of the documents needed to process a corporate loan application.
 Lenders may require corporate borrowers to provide documents ranging from proof of identity documents for corporate officers to corporate tax returns to copies of the Articles of Incorporation for the business.
 These documents are quite different in structure and length, but all of them must be reviewed and understood before a corporate loan can be approved.